Lemongrass essential oil

 Another essential oil extracted from lemongrass is neral.
-Its property is almost the same that of citral but with sweet and less concentrated odor.
-Neral is also known as citral B. Medicinal property includes antimicrobial, menstrual problem, stomach problem, nervous disorder, arthritis and fever (8).
+Its property is almost the same as that of citral but with a sweet and less concentrated odor.
+Neral is also known as citral B. Medicinal property includes the antimicrobial, menstrual problem, stomach problem, nervous disorder, arthritis, and fever (8).

 Health benefits of Lemongrass oil

-In above we go through the detail benefits of individual essential oils present in the lemongrass oil.
+In the above, we go through the detailed benefits of individual essential oils present in lemongrass oil.
 Now we will go through the general health benefits of lemongrass oil.
 Lemongrass oil is helpful in various ways from cosmetics to insecticide to health benefits.